 Costs – Costs can be quite expensive

-List of Three Fixed Internet Companies with English Support
+List of Three Fiber Optic Internet Companies with English Support

 Asahi-Net offers several services and plans for wired internet for your home.
 They offer dial-up, ADSL, and fiber-optics.
 The faster fiber-optics, or hikari, service offers different plans with differing speeds.
 The lowest being “FLET’S Hikari Light,” which offers a maximum speed of 100 Mbps starting from 2,800 JPY a month (not including tax).
 Within this service, there are S and M plans.
 Initial fees are about 18,800 JPY.
 Their “Asahi Net FTTH with FLET’S” service has multiple tiers depending on how much speed you want.
 Costs start from approximately 3,520 JPY a month (for NTT West area Mansion course) and go up.
 One thing to note is that costs will not only depend on your building type but also whether you are in eastern Japan (NTT East area) or western Japan (NTT West area).
 There is also an option for current docomo customers.